Repozirk/CarND-Unscented-Kalman-Filter-Project/writeup_template.md

 - `writeup_template.md` for submission of this Project

 ## Result
-The RMSE values for Dataset_1 are below the RMSE values given [x: 0.9; y: 0.10; vx: 0.40; vy: 0.30] by the rubic poinst.
+The RMSE values for Dataset_1 are below the RMSE values given by the rubic poinst [x: 0.9; y: 0.10; vx: 0.40; vy: 0.30] .
 Compared to the achieved RMSE values of the Extended Kalman Filter Project, especially the RMSE of the vx and vy values ar e lowered.